Updated March 18, 2026

 Info

-Tourist Tax — CANCELLED
+No Tourist Tax — Cancelled After Elections

-N/A — no tax currently
+N/A — no tourist tax currently applies anywhere in the Valencia region.

 How to avoid